Daniel-Prado/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 This one-dimensional signal is convolved with a square window of a predetermined width, and as a result, we get 1 peak in the left-hand side of the image and another peak in the right-hand side.
 Actually, the position of the peaks in the lower row of the image is determined using the lower quarter of the image, and not only the 80-pix row.
 This is because we need to make sure that the position of the lower row in the frame is valid, as the following rows are searched only within a margin of the previous one.

 As a result, this process gives a list of 9 centroids for every side of the image, left and right.
+Below we can see a sample of this intermediate result:

+![alt text][image5.1]

 The next sub-step is to fit one 2nd degree polynom function based on the previous calculated centroids, for both lane lines.
 This is implemented in a class named `Line` in a separate python file `file.py`, that is then imported in the IPython notebook (see code cell under Section 5).

+![alt text][image5.2]

 Next, with the obtained polynom coeficients, we can draw the lines over a blank bird-eye frame, the left line in red, and right line in blue, and fill-in the lane in-between in green color.

 Finally, we unwarp this image to the original perspective, using the `perspective_transform_unwarp` function.
 The resulting image is added to the original (lens-undistorted) image.

-Below you can see the different steps of the process.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The calculation of the radius of curvature is done in the method `get_line_curvature` of my Line class in file `line.py`.
+I apply the formula we have seen in the lessons to obtain the curve of a polynomic function at a given point based on its coeficients.
+I apply the factor of 40m/720 pixels to get the result in meters and not in pixels.
+Actually this method calculates the curvature of one of the lines (left or right), and then I average both results in my notebook to get the radius of the curve.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 The complete pipeline explained before in the section 4 gives as a result a picture like this:

 ![alt text][image6]